RyanTrian/Professional-README-Generator-WK9/sampleREADME.md

 ```
 ## Usage

-it's easy to use
+It works

 ## License

-This project is licensed under the [Apache 2](LICENSE) license
+This project is licensed under the [GNU 3](LICENSE) license

 ## Contributing

-do it
+You should do it

 ## Tests
 To run test, run the following command: